View our EdD Early Childhood specialization completion requirements

 If you’ve been to the doctor’s office lately, it’s possible you didn’t see a doctor at all.
 In recent years, the American medical system has been turning to nurse practitioners to help meet rising healthcare demands.1 In fact, employment of nurse practitioners is growing much faster than average and is expected to increase by 52% in the coming years.2

 Nurse practitioners and doctors may deliver similar types of healthcare to a variety of patients, and studies have shown that nurse practitioners’ quality of care is comparable to that of physicians.3 However, the two professions are not identical.
-Here’s where they differ:
+Here are the key differences between nurse practitioners and doctors:

 Doctors, at their core, are scientists.
 They study diseases and how to cure them.
 Nurse practitioners, at their core, are healers.
 The vast majority begin their careers as registered nurses (RNs) and focus their care on wellness of the whole body and mind.
 That’s not to say doctors never take a more holistic approach to healing or that nurse practitioners don’t use scientifically tested treatments—there’s plenty of overlap—but their basic approach to patient care does differ at the philosophical level.